 - Lyssa shared that adding MSM to her dog’s daily diet worked well for her 45 lb. lab.
 She started her on 500mg a day, and cut back to 250mg.
 However, her leaking wasn’t too bad to begin with.
 If you decide on MSM, I would use this form from Bulk Supplements brand which is completely natural.
 It’s powder form, so 1/8tsp. would be equivalent to 500mg.
 MSM may also help with joint pain.

-- While dog diapers may not be a cure, they can certainly help.
-I KNOW!
-I have some in every size.
-Lol!
+- While dog diapers may not be a cure, they can certainly help, especially when combined with some of the above recommendations.

 - Tumor or growth that interferes with the bladder sphincter.

-- A Ectopic Ureter is something that typically happens in younger dogs who were born with faulty urinary tract system.
-Typically the ureters connect to the bladder, but in the case of a ectopic ureter, they can connect to the uterus, vagina or urethra.
+- An Ectopic Ureter is something that typically happens in younger dogs who were born with faulty urinary tract system.
+Typically the ureters connect to the bladder, but in the case of an ectopic ureter, they can connect to the uterus, vagina or urethra.
 You can read more here.

 - Spaying (according to Dr. Dobias, many of these dogs are overstretched on the surgery table).